jupyter-server/jupyter_releaser/docs/source/background/theory.md

 - If given, bumps the version using the post version spec. he post version spec can also be given as a setting, [Write Releaser Config Guide](../how_to_guides/write_config.html#automatic-dev-versions).
 - Pushes the commits and tag to the target `branch`
-- Publishes a draft GitHub release for the tag with the changelog entry as the text
+- Updates the draft GitHub release for the tag with the changelog entry as the text

 ### Publish Release Workflow

 - Manual Github workflow
-  - Input is the url of the draft release
+  - Input is the url of the draft GitHub release
 - Downloads the dist assets from the release
 - Verifies shas and integrity of release assets
 - Publishes assets to appropriate registries
 - If the tag is on a backport branch, makes a forwardport PR for the changelog entry

+### Full Release Workflow

+- Combines the Draft and Publish workflows into a single workflow.
+- If this workflow fails during the publish step, you can address any credential errors and run the Publish Release Workflow to publish assets.

 ### Check Release Workflow